nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 ### About the Series

-This is a first part of a multi-part series where were explore the traditional testing pyramid, challenge it, and try and answer common question about testing and how they fit into the testing pyramid.
+This is a first part of a multi-part series where were explore the traditional testing pyramid, challenge it, and try and answer common questions about testing.

 ## What is the Testing Pyramid?